 - Master Data Sheet for NREP

 Here is a great powerpoint presentation to introduce your students to our 8 water quality parameters.
-Click on the picture or the link below.
+Click this link.

 Drain Rangers for grades 3-5 and Engineering Solutions: Investigating Polluted Stormwater Runoff in Secondary Grades Polluted stormwater runoff is the number one threat to the water quality of the Puget Sound.
 The purpose of the Drain Rangers! and Engineering Solutions curricula and materials is to develop and cultivate an understanding of the serious issues facing our community from stormwater runoff and to share specific actions we can take to improve the quality of our water.
 In these units, students will utilize problem solving models to replicate the thinking process of engineers addressing polluted stormwater runoff.